TaylorCoons/serial-plotter/README.md

  - [ ] add gauges for one dimensional values
  - [ ] add raw value displays for things measurements like temperature
  - [ ] add more filters
+ - [ ] make channel triggers so plot resets on rising/falling signal for periodic inputs

 ## Items that need done but aren't quite bugs